 Why Converting Warehouses Into Offices Is Popular

 Old industrial warehouses are en vogue due to several reasons.
 First of all, they’re available.
 As American manufacturing gets squeezed and more production is moving away, these large facilities sit, unused.
 Eventually these opportunities will run out.
 So just because you see an abandoned warehouse now doesn’t mean it’s going to be like that for long.

 Secondly, the price can be lower per square foot than if you were to remodel a conventional office building.
 But beware, a potential drawback with warehouse offices is the added cost for infrastructure to run high-speed internet.
 Make sure you take this into consideration when determining if a warehouse is the best choice for your next office.

 Finally, a big reason why warehouses are becoming more popular is due to the versatility these spaces offer new tenants.
-The floor plans can easily be modified due to their large, open spaces.
+You can easilify modify the floor plans due to their large, open spaces.
 The high ceilings give new tenants options for creating multi-levels or just having a greater sense of space.

 If you’re looking at converting an existing industrial warehouse into your own office space design, here’s a few examples that you can draw creative inspiration from.

 Freshbooks is a Toronto-based cloud accounting software company.
 In early 2015, the team moved its nearly 200 employees into a 43,000 square foot office space, which used the home of Planet Storage.